lastmjs/guesswork/README.md

 # Use

-//TODO explain the file structure and web component structure of creating a test suite

 ## Headless Runs

-Headless runs will automatically run all of your tests from the `--entry` file with 100 iterations each.
+Headless runs will automatically execute all of your tests from the `--entry` file with 100 iterations each.

 Run headless from the terminal: